10 Devices Straight Out of a Horror Movie—Used on Animals in Labs Today

 5. Carbon Dioxide Chambers

-Dogs, mice, rats, and other animals are forced into or onto these small electrified boxes and plates in cruel psychological experiments and are repeatedly shocked in order to make them hopeless, terrified, and depressed.
+Experimenters force dogs, mice, rats, and other animals into cages with electrified floors and repeatedly shock them in cruel psychological tests often designed to make them hopeless, terrified, and depressed.
 These nightmarish experiments can go on for days or even weeks—subjecting these animals to hundreds of painful electrical shocks.

 7. Forced Swim Tank